tomerm/MLClassification/TrainAndTest/README.md

 Name | Possible Values | Comments
 --- | --- | ---
 showResults | yes/no | Show consolidated results
-reports | yes/no | Calculate and save reports (**TBD**)
-reportsPath | <path> | Path to the folder containing reports saveResources | yes/no | Collect artifacts for runtime resourcesPath | <path> | Path to the folder containing collected artifacts.
+reports | yes/no | Calculate and save reports (as a files in json format) reportsPath | <path> | Path to the folder containing reports saveResources | yes/no | Collect artifacts for runtime resourcesPath | <path> | Path to the folder containing collected artifacts.
 Content of this folder should be copied into folder /app/resources belonging to repository MLClassificationDocker.

-_Note: folder `resourcePath` will contain only those resources, which belong to the models, tested in current pipe.
+_Note: folder `resourcePath` will contain only those resources, which belong to the model(s), tested in the current pipe.
 Resources, used by models in cross-validation mode, aren't saved._

+## Show and compare results of user's requests
+Results of user's requests, previously created and saved by the process _Collector_, can be converted into HTML form and shown by  the script _info.py_, launched with one required parameter - path to specific configuration file, for example:

+`python info.py config.cfg`

+In general it is the same configuration file, which was used by the script `start`.
+Data needed for `info.py`, should be placed there as a value of the option _infofrom_ from the section _requests_.
+This option defines the period, in which requests were created, and may contain or word "today", or text in the form `X days`, here X is any number.

+Example of resulting HTML file (`curInfo.html`) can be found in the current folder.